steinbergmedia/midiremote-userscripts/mackie/c4/README.md

 ## Mackie C4 Pages

-As of version 1.01, the following pages have been implemented:
+As of version 1.02, the following pages have been implemented:

 -   Equalizer Mixer Mode Page

 ### Equalizer Mixer Mode Page

-This page implements the ability to control the parameters of the four equalizers on each of the mixer channels as pictured in Figure 1.
+This page implements the ability to control the parameters of the four equalizer bands on each of the mixer channels as pictured in Figure 1.

 #### Controls